d0ugal/dm/rst/change default storage engine mysql.rst

     service mysqld restart

-It's pretty easy wen you know how, and you'll now had transactional tables by default.
+It's pretty easy when you know how, and you'll now had transactional tables by default.

 Alterantivaley though, you could use a `much better database`_.